lacanoid/run64/README.md

 then jumps to the code immediately following the boot header.

 The boot sector header, and the C128 boot code, are laid out in [`bootsect.128.s`](bootsect.128.s).
-In summary, it copies our C64 boot code embedded the boot sector into ram at `$8000`, makes a note of the device ID we booted off, and then kicks the machine over into C64 mode.
+In summary, it loads the file in C128 mode, moves it to '$0800' for C64 mode, then copies our C64 boot code embedded the boot sector into ram at `$8000`, makes a note of the device ID we booted off, and then kicks the machine over into C64 mode.

 The C64 side of the autostarting (in [`autostart64.s`](autostart64.s)) is handled by pretending to be a cartridge.
 Whether or not a cartridge is